getsentry/sentry-docs/src/collections/_documentation/platforms/android/index.md

     }

     dependencies {
-        classpath 'io.sentry:sentry-android-gradle-plugin:1.7.30'
+        classpath 'io.sentry:sentry-android-gradle-plugin:1.7.31'
     }
 }
 ```

 The plugin will automatically generate appropriate ProGuard mapping files and upload them when you run `gradle assemble{BuildVariant}`.
-For example, `assembleRelease` — Release is the default, but the plugin works for others if you have enabled ProGuard.
+For example, `assembleRelease` — Release is the default, but the plugin works for others if you have enabled ProGuard/R8.
 The credentials for the upload step are loaded via environment variables.

 For more information, see the [full sentry-cli documentation]({%- link _documentation/cli/configuration.md -%}#configuration-values).